 Invigilation / Supervision

 The supervising teacher will require no specialist knowledge but will invigilate to enforce the following basic rules.
-Further guidance will be sent to registered teachers together with the questions for secure storage which will be issued in February.
+Further guidance will be sent to registered teachers together with the questions for secure storage shortly before the competition opens.

 - Students must not access any other websites other than the competition site and the official language or IDE integrated reference documentation.
 Students can also take in copies of up to 20 A4 sides (10 double sided pages) of printed code snippets to assist them into either of the two rounds